bishnu-2003/30-DAYS-OF-JAVASCRIPT/README.md

 # 30-DAYS-OF-JAVASCRIPT
 FROM ZERO TO ADVANCE JS QUESTIONS
-- Hey Stranger, you looking for Leetcode Javascript Question & Solution then This Repo For you.
+- Hey Stranger, you looking for Leetcode Javascript Question & Solutions then This Repo For you.
 - Your Search Ends Here.